 Azure search services

-Setup Sitefinity CMS to use Azure Search
+Setup Azure Cognitive Search

 - In Sitefinity CMS, navigate to Administration » Settings.